Iowa Data Removal Guide (2026)

 - →90-day response window (longer than peers)

-Where your data leaks from in Iowa
+Where does your data leak from in Iowa?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Iowa:

 - Iowa Courts Online case search